 Click Save.

-Project managers have project-wide access and thus see all users.
+Project managers have project-wide access and can see all users.

 For assets you already have in your asset library: